-(Continued from juspe ?)
+(Continued from page 2)

-into another wild deconnectration.
-Their feelings were announced at tempered by his next words: that while there is room for agreement and the working out of a formula, "we may not all be of one mind regarding the ultimate form of government in Palestine."
+into another wild demonstration.
+Their feelings were somewhat tempered by his next words: that while there is room for agreement and the working out of a formula, "we may not all be of one mind regarding the ultimate form of government in Palestine."

+government in Palestine."
 Other speakers at the session were Dr. Israel Goldstein and Joseph Weinberg.
-Dr. Goldstein presented the details of a feasible program for immediate rescue of Jews from Europe, and declared that the plan had been called to the attention of the British and American Governments more than once.
+Dr. Goldstein presented the details of a feasible program for immediate rescue of Jews from Europe, and declared that the plan had been called to the attention of the British and American Governments more than once ernments more than once.
 "We are solaced by expressions of sympathy", he said, "but the will to undertake a bold, great program of rescue is lacking."